Healthcare in Nigeria: Mental health

-The majority of mental health services is provided by 8 regional psychiatric centers and psychiatric departments and medical schools of 12 major universities.
+The majority of mental health services are provided by 8 regional psychiatric centers and psychiatric departments and medical schools of 12 major universities.
 A few general hospitals also provide mental health services.
-The formal centres often face competition from native herbalists and faith healing centres.
+The formal centers often face competition from native herbalists and faith healing centres.

 The ratio of psychologists and social workers is 0.02 to 100,000.

 Issues

+Despite the structured health system, Nigeria's healthcare sector faces numerous challenges that hinder effective service delivery.
+These challenges affect both urban and rural populations, limiting access to quality care and exacerbating public health concerns.

 Regulation of pharmaceuticals

 In 1989 legislation made effective a list of essential drugs.
 The regulation was also meant to limit the manufacture and import of fake or sub-standard drugs and to curtail false advertising.
 However, the section on essential drugs was later amended.
-In 2005 it was estimated that about 16.7% of pharmaceutical drugs in the country were counterfeit. in 2012 a new study concluded that the proportion had fallen to 6.4%, of which 19.6% were Anti-Malaria medicines.
+In 2005, it was estimated that about 16.7% of pharmaceutical drugs in the country were counterfeit.
+In 2012, a new study concluded that the proportion had fallen to 6.4%, of which 19.6% were Anti-Malaria medicines.
 In 2014 that had fallen to 3.6%.
 About N29 billion worth of counterfeit drugs were destroyed between 2015 – 2017.

 Drug quality is primarily controlled by the National Agency for Food and Drug Administration and Control.
 The agency has established a Mobile Authentication Service.
 A team of girls from the Regina Pacis Secondary School in Onitsha devised a better technological solution, an app called the FD Detector which uses barcode technology to verify drug authenticity and expiration dates.
 This won them a place in the Technovation Challenge 2018.

 Several major regulatory failures have produced international scandals: